rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	myPrinter.printRawString('!
 U1 setvar "device.languages" "ZPL"\r\n');

 ### Sending a Series of Commands
-Typically, there will be a series of commands stored in a file (i.e. ZPL, CPCL).
-These can be generated manually or made using a tool provided by Zebra.
-Either way, they can be delivered with an application and modified as needed for printing.
+When a series of commands is used repeatedly by an app, they can be stored in a file (i.e. ZPL, CPCL) and modified programatically to perform a task, for example to print an address label.
+Command files can be generated manually or made using a tool provided by Zebra.
+They can be created in advance and delivered with the application.

 For example, let's say we created a file called `address.cpcl` that's stored in the application's `public` folder.
-This file will contain CPCL commands that will be used to print an address.
-The file might look something like the one below.
+This file will contain CPCL commands that will be used to print an address, and might look something like the one below.

-Sample terminal script with CPCL commands:
+Sample terminal script file with embedded CPCL commands:
 	:::term
 	!
 U1 SETLP 5 2 46
 	AURORA'S FABRIC SHOP